 Hip Dysplasia in Caucasian Shepherds

 Hip Dysplasia is common in large breeds, so it is no surprise that the Caucasian Shepherd is prone to this disorder.
-Hip Dysplasia is when the hip socket does not form correctly.
+The condition occurs when the hip socket does not form correctly.
 This prevents the hip bone from properly fitting into the socket.
 The fit is either too loose or too small.
 In severe cases, the bone can hardly be in the socket at all.
 Furthermore, the end of the bone is not properly formed and can be jagged.
 This can cause unusual wear-and-tear.

 To reduce damage and pain, the dog will typically try and reduce movement in the hip.
 This leads to a “bunny hop” – a telltale sign of the disease.
 Other symptoms include stiffness, difficulty moving, lethargy, irritability, and biting or scratching at the joint.
 Hip dysplasia is the number one cause of hip arthritis, so symptoms are often very similar to arthritis.

 This disorder is heritable.
 If a dog’s parents have it, they are more likely to have it as well.
 Luckily, most Russian Bear Dog breeders will not breed a dog with hip dysplasia, cutting down on its prevalence.
 However, many puppy mills and unethical breeders will produce puppies with these dogs anyway.
 Because of this, it is important to check on the health of the parents before purchasing a puppy.

 There are many environmental factors that contribute to this disorder, however.
 Neutering a dog before they are full-grown can more than double their chances of developing this problem.
 The repetitive motion of the joints before three months of age also increases the risk, while normal exercise and playing reduce it.
 Repetitive motion includes things such as jogging and using stairs.

 Obesity in Caucasian Shepherds

 The Russian Bear Dog is a very low-energy breed, which makes them more likely to become obese.
 They will not get the proper amount of exercise if left to their own devices and will require some encouragement.
 Leaving them outside in a fenced in backyard is not enough to prevent obesity.